P3KI/cyberlandscape/README.md

 * "founded" (string) ISO-date the entity was founded
 * "budget" (long" latest known funding in EUR equivalents
 * "publication" (string) list of publication type and recurrence.
 TODO: define separate type for this?
+* "state" (string) none or state the entity is assigned to.

 ## Edge Attribute Fields
 * "oversight.tech" (string) fachaufsicht